St Mary's Standon

 The bell tower was added in the 15th century, and later joined to the main part of the church.
 No two of the six bells are the same age.
 The oldest was cast in 1630, the most recent in 1907.
 They were rehung by Eayre and Smith in an eight-bell frame in 1994 and are rung regularly for services and by visiting bands.

 There is a fine organ, re-built in 2000 by Saxon Aldred.
-A new sound system was installed in 2013, and plans have been drawn up for the re-ordering of the church.
+A new sound system was installed in 2013, and was recently reordered in 2018.

 As a church family, we meet together to explore our faith and deepen our understanding of the teachings of Jesus.